-- A brief description of the problem, including the text and number of any error messages received, and the steps to recreate the problem. - The type of computer and monitor you are using. - The version of Microsoft Windows and PiCPro in use.
+- A brief description of the problem, including the text and number of any error messages received, and the steps to recreate the problem. - The type of control you are using. - The type of computer and monitor you are using. - The version of Microsoft Windows and PiCPro in use.
 Choose the About Windows command from the Help menu in Explorer to find which version of Windows you are running.

-Principal Technical Support Services
+Technical Support Services